aheward/TestFactory/README.md

 on MyPage do |page|
   page.title.set "Bla bla"
-  page.description==@my_thing.description ? puts "Passed" : puts "Failed" # Very contrived example.
-You should be using your favorite verification framework here. end
+  # Very contrived example.
+You should be using your favorite verification framework here:
+  page.description==@my_thing.description ? puts "Passed" : puts "Failed"
+end

 ```